 It must also include an original, certificate number and it should be filed in paper format with the Business Entities Division of Alabama Secretary of State [1].

-Step 4: Formulate an Alabama LLC Operating Agreement
+5. Create an Alabama LLC Operating Agreement (Optional but Recommended)

-Alabama law does not require an LLC operating agreement.
-However, it is recommended to be put in place as all members should clearly understand any rules or regulations essential for operating an LLC business.
+It is recommended that it be put in place, as all members should clearly understand any rules or regulations essential for operating an LLC business.

 Operating agreements serve as "a roadmap" to your business and can include information such as: